Harry Tincknell: FIA World Endurance Championship

-For 2025, Harry will be racing once again for Aston Martin, this time in their new Valkyrie AMR-LMH for the Aston Martin THOR Team in the #007 car.
+For 2025, Tincknell raced once again for Aston Martin, this time in their new Valkyrie AMR-LMH for the Aston Martin THOR Team in the No. 007 car.

 Formula E

 In August 2016, Tincknell was listed among four drivers who would drive for Jaguar in the pre-season test at Donington Park.

-In 2017 Tincknell tested for the NIO Formula E Team, going on to drive at the inaugural Formula E Rookie test in Marrakech and signed as their Simulation Development Driver in 2018.
+In 2017, Tincknell tested for the NIO Formula E Team, going on to drive at the inaugural Formula E Rookie test in Marrakech and signed as their Simulation Development Driver in 2018.

-In 2019, he returned to the Marrakesh Rookie test with Jaguar.
+In 2019, TIncknell returned to the Marrakesh Rookie test with Jaguar.

 IMSA

 Tincknell leading Sebastian Priaulx at Road America during the 2023 IMSA SportsCar Weekend.

 Tincknell signed with Mazda Team Joest for the 2018 and 2019 IMSA WeatherTech Sportscar Championship seasons.
-He scored Mazda's first win in 7 years at the 2019 6 Hours of Watkins Glen and won again at Road America alongside teammate Jonathan Bomarito.
-They also finished on the podium at Mosport having led the majority of the race, but an issue fitting the right rear tyre in the final pit stop dropped them to 2nd.
+He scored Mazda's first win in seven years at the 2019 6 Hours of Watkins Glen and won again at Road America alongside teammate Jonathan Bomarito.
+They also finished on the podium at Mosport having led the majority of the race, but an issue fitting the right rear tyre in the final pit stop dropped them to second.

 In 2020, Tincknell signed a long-term deal with Multimatic which would keep him in IMSA with Mazda for at least the 2020 and 2021 seasons.
-Following postponements due to COVID-19 pandemic, Tincknell and Bomarito won the Daytona 240 race and teamed up with Indycar Champion Ryan Hunter-Reay to finish 2nd at the 6 Hours of Road Atlanta and win the 12 Hours of Sebring.
-The win at Sebring helped them secure 3rd overall in the drivers championship.
+Following postponements due to COVID-19 pandemic, Tincknell and Bomarito won the Daytona 240 race and teamed up with IndyCar Champion Ryan Hunter-Reay to finish second at the 6 Hours of Road Atlanta and win the 12 Hours of Sebring.
+The win at Sebring helped them secure third overall in the drivers championship.

-In 2021, Tincknell would continue to drive for Multimatic Motorsports in the #55 Mazda, alongside Oliver Jarvis and Jonathan Bomarito.
-The team, would win at both Watkins Glen and Road Atlanta helping them get 3rd in the drivers championship.
+In 2021, Tincknell would continue to drive for Multimatic Motorsports in the No. 55 Mazda, alongside Oliver Jarvis and Jonathan Bomarito.
+The team, would win at both Watkins Glen and Road Atlanta helping them get third in the drivers championship.

-In 2022, he would do the Rolex 24 with PR1/Mathiasen Motorsports, alongside Ex-Mazda teammate Jonathan Bomarito, Steven Thomas and Josh Pierson.
-The team would come 2nd in the qualifying race and end up DNF'ing with a Mechanical after 663 laps.
+In 2022, Tincknell would do the Rolex 24 with PR1/Mathiasen Motorsports, alongside Ex-Mazda teammate Jonathan Bomarito, Steven Thomas and Josh Pierson.
+The team would come second in the qualifying race and end up DNF'ing with a Mechanical after 663 laps.

-In 2023, he ran that years Rolex 24 in the AO Racing Team car, finishing 14th in class.
-Alongside this he also ran some races in the Proton Porsche 963, the team had a best finish of 3rd at Road Atlanta.
+In 2023, Tincknell ran that years Rolex 24 in the AO Racing Team car, finishing 14th in class.
+Alongside this, he also ran some races in the Proton Porsche 963, the team had a best finish of third at Road Atlanta.

-In 2024, he ran the full season in the Ford Mustang GT3 alongside Christopher Mies and Mike Rockenfeller, the team scored 2 podiums at VIR and Indianapolis.
-Finishing 6th in the GTD Pro rankings.
+In 2024, Tincknell ran the full season in the Ford Mustang GT3 alongside Christopher Mies and Mike Rockenfeller, the team scored two podiums at VIR and Indianapolis, and finished sixth in the GTD Pro rankings.